JamesATrevino/iGDB/README_beta.md

 - Worked on setting up Discuss page

 Jason Ngo: 35%
-- Implemented search feature
+- Implemented entire search feature
 - Bug fixes from Alpha
 - Some of User Reviews / Ratings feature

 Differences:
-- Updated visual look of the app to be cleaner
+- We updated the visual look of the app to be cleaner.
-- Rather than a 'rating feature' we upgraded to user Reviews
+- Rather than a 'rating feature' we upgraded to user Reviews.
-- In our idea paper the search feature was SQL based, but based on feedback we changed it to be 'real' search. (e.g. you can search with just normal words)
+- In our idea paper the search feature was SQL based, but based on feedback we changed it to be 'real' search.
-- Discuss page was not in beta and is a work in progress.
+- The Discuss tab was not in the beta release plan and is a work in progress.
+- The 'View All My Reviews' was put into the Account Details tab.